 One share of company stock – a classical minority ownership interest

-The question is worth considering: values of controlling shares of business ownership can be a lot higher than the typical ‘aunt Millie’s’ per-share price quoted by her friendly broker.
+Why should you care?
+Because values of controlling shares of business ownership can be a lot higher than the typical ‘aunt Millie’s’ per-share price quoted by her friendly broker.
 Company per-share prices you see in the public capital markets are the classic minority ownership examples.

 Control premia are paid when entire companies are acquired

 The price per-share goes up if you decide to make a tender offer in order to acquire a controlling interest in the company.
 The prices paid by a synergistic or strategic business buyer can go through the roof.
 At least in the opinion of a prudent, conservative investor.

 What affects the value of a company most?
 Its cash flows that you discount or capitalize to figure out its value.
 And all income based valuation methods use a measure of business cash flows in their numerator.
 The discount and capitalization rates enter into the denominator of the calculations.

 Control over the company comes at a premium

 As many financial gurus would attest, when you consider buying a business, you ultimately focus on acquiring control over its future cash flows.
 To do this, you need to pay a premium, regardless of the business risk captured by the discount rate.

 Ask a savvy investor and you will hear that few buyers would accept a lower rate of return for buying a controlling slice of equities in a company rather than just a few shares.
 Business risk remains the same.

 But if investors want control, they are probably looking to make some changes.
 For instance, shaking out non-performing members of the management team, changing the product mix and pricing strategy, eliminating a pesky competitor.
 Worth the extra premium on top of the street per-share price, to be sure.